brikis98/yevgeniy-brikman-homepage/_posts/2014-02-18-maxing-out-at-50-concurrent-connections.md

 ## The Solution (Play)

-Play instantiates the ServerBootstrap class inside of [NettyServer.scala](https://github.com/playframework/playframework/blob/eb9a3e8f919c36a41f5cdbc553a0590317983c34/framework/src/play/src/main/scala/play/core/server/NettyServer.scala).
+Play instantiates the ServerBootstrap class inside [NettyServer.scala](https://github.com/playframework/playframework/blob/eb9a3e8f919c36a41f5cdbc553a0590317983c34/framework/src/play/src/main/scala/play/core/server/NettyServer.scala).
 Unfortunately, neither the class nor the boostrap instance inside of it are accessible to app code.
 This should be easy to fix via a pull request, but